Table of Contents

 - Similar cultural and business etiquette standards.
 Culturally speaking, Polish people have quite a Western mindset, despite their communist past.
 There are no dramatic cultural differences between developers from Poland and the US or Europe as it would be with, for example, software engineers from India or China.
 There can be some minor differences that will not have a huge impact on the business development teams in Poland.
 Having been a part of the European Union for 14 years, Poland has absorbed the western mentality, and now it is ready to collaborate with clients from western cultures.

 - Professional service and English-speaking developers.
 The Polish IT market is growing and outsourcing services are widely offered by software development companies.
-According to EF EPI 2022, Poland is in the 11th position among 35 European countries by Engish proficiency.
+According to EF EPI 2023, Poland was in the 11th position among 34 European countries by Engish proficiency.
 So, most Polish software developers are prepared to work with foreign clients and demonstrate an excellent knowledge of English, meaning that there will be no communication problems.

 - Favorable tax conditions.
 Major Polish cities such as Krakow are special economic zones that grant income tax exemptions to interested investors.
 In such a way, the government creates favorable conditions for the growth of the IT industry.

 The Cost of Hiring Software Developers in Poland

 The same as in all other outsourcing destinations, the cost of hiring software developers from Poland can differ due to many factors like the required technology stack, tech, and soft skills, experience, and location.
 Down below, you can find the stats of average software developers’ rates based on these factors.

 Yearly Salary Rates For Junior, Middle, And Senior Software Engineers In Poland